- Chaos Infrastructure

-Besides the sync feature, GitOps in Litmus provides a way of using Event-Driven Chaos Injection, where target resources(stateful sets, deployments, etc.) can be configured to automatically trigger chaos workflows with any changes in the resource spec.
+Besides the sync feature, GitOps in Litmus provides a way of using Event-Driven Chaos Injection, where target resources(stateful sets, deployments, etc.) can be configured to automatically trigger chaos experiments with any changes in the resource spec.
 Currently, the event supported for chaos injection is resource image change, configuration change, change in replicas, and many more.

-The event-driven chaos injection allows Litmus to be integrated with traditional GitOps flow that involves automated deployment of applications or workloads, for example, you can now automatically trigger chaos workflows whenever a new release is created for your application and is deployed by a continuous delivery system.
+The event-driven chaos injection allows Litmus to be integrated with traditional GitOps flow that involves automated deployment of applications or workloads, for example, you can now automatically trigger chaos experiments whenever a new release is created for your application and is deployed by a continuous delivery system.

 Event tracker is a policy-driven Kubernetes controller, where one can define N number of policies.
 It can track updates to statefulset, deployment, daemonset and it notifies the graphql server regarding the updates.